RishiSadhir/Proleague/README.md

 Proleague
 =========

 Do you hate getting your Starcraft 2 proleague spoiled?
-This command line utility can help!
+This command line script can help!

 # Description
 This program curls the Starcraft 2 proleague page and organizes the games in a spoiler free way.
 By default it displays the 5 most recent series, but a parameter can dictate a variable number.